-Based upon a detailed COSA, two options for change to the existing rate structure were presented; a full utility rate revision and a phased approach.
-InterGroup is recommending a phased approach as the resulting bill impacts are spread out over time:
+Based upon a detailed COSA, InterGroup is recommending a phased approach to rate restructuring as the resulting bill impacts are spread out over time:

 - The first proposed step is to focus on rate rebalancing; implementation of separate water and sewer rates; adding rate premiums to trucked sewer service; and removing ERU from Access Fee charge.
 This 'phased approach' would be implemented over three years. - In year four, the City should look at further simplifying rate structure by rolling the Infrastructure Levy into the water and sewer rates. - The final phase year five or six should limit the rate structure components to only demand and consumption charges for both water and sewer utilities.